 By mapping the contributions of various Standard Development Organizations (SDOs) and groups, we aim to identify gaps and opportunities for further standardization.
 This could serve as a valuable resource for stakeholders seeking to navigate the complex ecosystem of standards at the intersection of artificial intelligence and authenticity in digital media and to implement best practices to safeguard the authenticity and rights of digital assets.
 The

-findings underscore the critical role of robust standards in fostering trust and accountability in the evolving digital landscape.
+findings underscore the critical role of robust standards and specifications in fostering trust and accountability in the evolving digital landscape.

 Introduction